Sarah Merion

 What I built

 A CRM platform around Attio, integrated tech stacks across functions, AI-assisted planning frameworks, native data integrations that move the right data to the right people, and a library of workflow automations the team uses daily.
+An operating-system rewrite mid-flight, balancing scalability, reliability, extensibility, and speed for users at very different levels of tech fluency.

 What it unlocked